The Courage to Do It Anyway

 External validation does have value—life isn’t lived in a vacuum.
 Friendships don’t last if they’re one-sided, and authentic partnerships require mutual consideration.

 The problem is when external validation becomes the measure for whether you move forward at all.
-The things we measure ourselves against haven’t really changed—looks, money, cars, houses, weddings, vacations, likes, followers.
+The things we measure ourselves against haven’t really changed over time (looks, money, cars, houses, weddings, vacations, likes, followers).
 None of it is new.

 Social media just cranked the volume a thousand times louder.

 Someone stumbles across your blog and calls you an idiot.
 Another clicks on your website and decides your book idea is a joke.
-The danger isn’t what they say—it’s how quickly you start to believe them.
+The danger isn’t what they say, however.
+It’s how quickly you start to believe them.

 That doubt doesn’t vanish with age; it just resurfaces whenever you take on something new.